A Burger Episode

 I never would have known about this place or whatever.
 And I think that's great.

-And that's why I'm glad.
-Like, I didn't, I've been wanting to go, but I've been kind of holding off, hoping we would do it in this format.
+And that's why I'm glad, like, I didn't.
+I've been wanting to go, but I've been kind of holding on, hoping we would do it in this format.

 Yeah.
 And I'm glad I waited.